 These also need to be made ahead of time.
 Cut the ring part off of the spider rings.
 You’ll need to use flat top toothpicks or trim pointy toothpicks down.
 Hot glue the spiders to the top of the toothpicks.
 Or, if you have double pointed toothpicks, you can try poking the bottom of the spiders into the top point of the toothpicks.
 Stick the spidery toothpicks into cubes of cheese atop a cracker.

-This amazing eye candy was created by Sara Westbrook.
 While you don’t have to do something so elaborate, we felt this table needed some fun Halloween treats as a centerpiece.
 Sara layered mini marshmallows, black licorice, pumpkin Peeps, more mini marshmallows, large black gumballs, candy corns, ghost Peeps, large orange gumballs and mini yellow gumballs.
 She stuck a variety of lollipops into the top.
 Mini marshmallows were used as filler inside the jar.
 All candy items were found at local grocery and craft stores.